 While taking the path one day I unexpectedly intersected with my mom, and we walked home together.
 The following day, my dad invited me to go out along the trail with him, until we ultimately split so that he could do his run and I mine.

 These unplanned moments spent walking in my hometown with my parents over a trail my dad worked and cared for spun all my yesterdays together.
-The past and the present stacked up inside me, and joy poured out.
+The past and the present stacked up inside until joy spilled all around me.

 I felt unified with family and space, perfectly placed in time.
 Were my yesterdays supposed to add up to something more than people and feet padding over an anonymous trail in the country?
 I had always imagined they would, but my emotions so happily startled me that I didn’t think to care.